rage/java-programming/data/part-2/4-methods.md

 <!-- Kuten edellä huomattiin, metodin sisältä voi kutsua myös muita metodeja.
 Alla vielä esimerkki tähän liittyen.
 Tehdään metodi `kertotaulu`, joka tulostaa annetun luvun kertotaulun.
 Kertotaulu tulostaa rivit metodin `tulostaKertotaulunRivi` avulla. -->

-As earlier noticed, other methods can be called from within methods.
+As we noticed earlier, other methods can be called from within methods.
 An additional example of this technique is given below.
 We'll create the method `multiplicationTable` that prints the multiplication table of the given number.
 The multiplication table prints the rows with the help of the `printMultiplicationTableRow` method.

 <!-- ```java
 public static void kertotaulu(int ylaraja) {